Linnnnberg/PySEE/README.md

 - **Build Verification**: Package builds and installs correctly

 ### Contributing

+PySEE follows a **feature branch workflow** with protected main branch and automated CI/CD.

+**Quick Start:**
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Make your changes
+3. Make your changes and test locally
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request to `develop` branch
+5. Address review feedback
+6. Wait for approval and merge

+**Detailed Workflow:** See [GIT_WORKFLOW.md](GIT_WORKFLOW.md) for complete development guidelines.

+**Requirements:**
-**Note**: All PRs must pass CI checks before merging.
+- All PRs must pass CI checks before merging
+- Code must be reviewed by at least one maintainer
+- Follow conventional commit message format
+- Include tests for new features

 ---